Skip to content

 STEP / 03

 Asthra drafts each section against module-specific writing instructions your team validated during onboarding.
-Refine through chat.
-Pull recent literature mid-draft.
 Missing data is flagged inline, never fabricated.
+The first draft lands in Word with the citation graph already wired.

 STEP / 04